expo/expo/docs/pages/introduction/why-not-expo.md

   - Any 3rd party push notification service can support managed workflow apps.
   - Native libraries that integrate with proprietary services can support managed workflow apps.
 - Apps built with EAS Build can be as small as you want, since the entire Expo SDK is no longer bundled in by default.
-- Apps built with EAS Build can target children under 13 years old
+- Apps built with EAS Build can target children under 13 years old.

 These changes mean Expo can fit many more use cases than before.